Skip to content

 MCP: SSE timeout or unexpected disconnect

-Why long-lived MCP SSE connections drop after a minute or two, when to switch to Streamable HTTP, and the proxy and keep-alive settings that fix it.
+Why long-lived MCP SSE connections drop after a minute or two, when to switch to Streamable HTTP, and the proxy, keep-alive, and Copilot Studio settings that fix it.

 The symptom

 The MCP server connects fine and answers the first request.
 After a minute or two of idle, the next request times out or returns a connection error.
-The client logs SSE connection closed, stream ended, or a generic ECONNRESET.
+The client logs SSE connection closed, stream ended, a generic ECONNRESET, or UpstreamConnectFailure.

 Fix 1: move to Streamable HTTP

 The current MCP spec defines Streamable HTTP as the HTTP-based transport.
 The older HTTP+SSE transport is kept for backwards compatibility but is marked deprecated.
 Streamable HTTP opens streams on demand and survives the network layer better.
-Most servers (including Hjarni) accept it at the same URL.
+Most servers (including Hjarni at https://hjarni.com/mcp) accept it at the same URL.

 Fix 2: turn off proxy buffering